jeanimal/heuristica/README.md

 reg <- regModel(schools, criterion_col, c(3:4))
 ```

-What does the fit look like?
+What do the fits look like?
 We can examine Take The Best's cue validities and the regression coefficients.

 ```r
 ttb$cue_validities